 Interestingly enough, there are very few lines in nature.
 Take a look around you.
-Whatever you see, you’re unlikely to see lines.
+No matter what you see, you’re unlikely to see lines.
 The lamp across the room, the view through the window, even the cat or dog sleeping nearby.
 They all have shape, but there are no lines defining their shape.

 In drawing, however, lines are the most basic tool at your disposal.
 Lines mark the edges of things.
 You use them to indicate the shape of the lamp, window, cat or dog you’re drawing.
 The line marks where the lamp ends and something else begins.
-Knowing how to use them makes drawing what you see easier, quicker, and more fun.
+Knowing how to use those lines to define shapes makes drawing what you see easier, quicker, and more fun.

 Once you master these three line drawing basics, you can make your line drawings come to life!

 The weight of a line is its thickness.
-The thicker a line the “heavier” it is.
+The thicker a line is, the “heavier” it appears to be.

 The lines that are thinner in this illustration appear to be further away, while the heavier lines come forward in the drawing.